Explore health content from A to Z.

 The skin over the biopsy site is cleaned.
 A local anesthetic is applied to numb the skin.

-Using CT (computed tomography), x-ray, or ultrasound images as a guide, the radiologist puts a thin, hollow needle through the skin and guides it to the area to be biopsied.
+Using CT (computed tomography), MRI, X-ray, or ultrasound images as a guide, the radiologist puts a thin, hollow needle through the skin and guides it to the area to be biopsied.

 The needle is used to take a sample of tissue or fluid from the area.
 The needle is then removed.
 The sample is sent to the pathologist who looks for abnormal cells.